shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

 18. Click `Save Changes` next to the dashboard title.

-With the Dashbaord created with the SLOs and related monitors, let's see what happens to the SLOs and their error budgets when the app has errors.
+Now that you've created the dashboard for the SLOs and their related monitors, let's see what happens to the SLOs and their error budgets when the app has errors.